Bernard Nyarko

-Bernard Nyarko (died 2 May 2020), commonly known in show business as Bishop Bernard Nyarko, was a Ghanaian actor and comedian who recently became a full-time preacher.
+Bernard Nyarko (died 2 May 2020), commonly known in show business as Bishop Bernard Nyarko, was a Ghanaian actor and comedian who later became a full-time preacher.
 He was known for the Hero: Service to Humanity (2017) and Sidechic Gang (2018) movies.

 Life and career

 Bernard Nyarko was his parents' seventh-born child among 14 other siblings.
 He was married with three children.
 He came into the limelight around 2012 and was featured in several local Ghanaian movies, including Wanted, Aban Bo sia, Boyz Abre, Sunsum Police, John and John and others.

 Education

 Nyarko began his kindergarten education at the Swedru Salvation Army in the Central Region of Ghana, where his parents were staying at the time due to work commitments.
 He then moved to Primary one at Nsawam, where his mother, who worked at the Public Works Department, stayed.
 Since his father, who served as a police officer, had been transferred to the Kumawu area, Nyarko moved to Kumawu Presby Primary School for his Primary two (2).
 He went on to Asem Boys M/A Primary School in Kumasi after his father was transferred to the Zongo Police station in Kumasi.
 He completed form five at Tweneboah Koduah Senior High School, Kumawu.
 He finally completed his sixth-form studies at Osei Kyeretwie Senior High.